hicham-labeni/jane-street-alpha-research/README.md

 # Jane Street Cross-Sectional Signal Research

-Cross-sectional signal modeling and statistical signal evaluation using the Jane Street Real-Time Market Data Kaggle dataset.
+Research-oriented cross-sectional signal evaluation using anonymized financial market data from the Jane Street forecasting dataset.

-This project investigates short-horizon financial prediction using machine learning, robust forward-looking validation, and cross-sectional signal evaluation techniques.
+This project investigates whether machine-learning predictions form statistically meaningful cross-sectional ranking signals under strict forward-looking validation.

+The workflow focuses on ranking-based signal diagnostics such as Rank IC, signal decay, turnover analysis, and simplified market-neutral evaluation rather than realistic production trading strategy development.

 ---

 # Project Overview

-The objective of this research is to predict `responder_6` from anonymized market features provided in the Jane Street real-time forecasting dataset.
+The project initially started as a predictive modeling task aligned with the Jane Street forecasting competition objective: predicting `responder_6` from anonymized market features.

+It was progressively extended into a research-oriented signal evaluation framework designed to analyze whether model predictions exhibit stable cross-sectional ranking structure across time.

 The workflow focuses on: